FrancisBanville/ms_interpreting_probabilities/README.md

-Other important factors that can impact interaction probabilities at the local scale are taxa local abundances $N_{i,k}$ and $N_{j,k}$, which affect encounter probabilities [@Canard2012Emergencea], and local traits $T_{i,k}$ and $T_{j,k}$ [e.g., body mass, longevity, and habitat breadth, @Caron2024Traitmatching], which determine the ability of individuals to interact after encountering each other [@Poisot2015Speciesa].
-Local interaction probabilities may also be conditioned on higher-level properties of the community, which we denote by
+Other important factors that can impact interaction probabilities at the local scale are taxa local abundances $N_{i,k}$ and $N_{j,k}$, which affect encounter probabilities [@Canard2012Emergencea], and local traits $T_{i,k}$ and $T_{j,k}$ [e.g., movement rates, @Beardsell2021Derivation; @Cherif2024Environment], which may also impact encounter probabilities as well as the ability of individuals to interact after encountering each other [@Caron2024Traitmatching;
-$f(L_k)$.
+@Poisot2015Speciesa].
+Local interaction probabilities may also be conditioned on higher-level properties of the community (i.e., the emerging structure of ecological networks), which we denote by $f(L_k)$.
 Many topological null models (i.e., statistical models that randomize interactions by retaining certain properties of the network while excluding others) provide interaction probabilities from selected measures of network structure, such as connectance [@Fortuna2006HabLos] and the degree distribution [@Bascompte2003NesAss].
 Biological factors, whether at the scale of individual taxa pairs or the community, may thus impact how we estimate and define interaction probabilities.

 ### Local interactions may be conditioned on biological feasibility